 I did the math, here's the smartest way to use text-based electronic messaging

 "Too Long Didn't Read" Summary: Managing too many messaging apps can cause cognitive overload and contribute to burn-out.
-It's smarter to focus on the one system that works with everything everywhere there's internet.
+It's smarter to focus on the one system that works with everything everywhere there's internet and is completely open for you to control and customize on your own within the largest messaging ecosystem on the planet.

 - Type message, press send